Heliotropium amplexicaule or Purpletop aka Blue Heliotrope

 Cultural Control of Blue Heliotrope.

-The best time to hand remove plants is when soil is moist.
+The best time to hand remove plants is when the soil is moist.
 For best results:

-• Grasp the stem as close to the base of the plant as possible.
+• Grasp the stem as close to the base of the plant as you can.

-• Rock the plant from side to side and gently tug.
-This loosens the soil and allow the roots free up.
+• Move the plant from side to side and then gently tug.
+This will loosen the soil and free up the roots.

 • Remove the plant, and shake off any soil.